tomtomjhj/vscoq.nvim/README.md

 Do not call `lspconfig.vscoqtop.setup()` yourself.
 `require'vscoq'.setup` does it for you.

-## Features not implmented yet
+## Features not implemented yet
-* Other queries
-* Nice proofview panel
+* Fancy proofview rendering
+    * proof diff highlights
+* Make lspconfig optional

 ## See also
 * [coq.ctags](https://github.com/tomtomjhj/coq.ctags) for go-to-definition.